daandi/nice-uuid/README.md

 ```

 ## Automatically convert an UUID to a String
-This implcit conversion allows to use a `UUID` in place of a `String`
+This implicit conversion allows to use an `UUID` in place of a `String`
 ```scala
 import biz.neumann.NiceUUID._